-Drug Sodium valproate and valproic acid (semi-sodium valproate) Diug In this document, 'valproate' will be used to describe both drugs.
-Amber three months Indication New regulatory measures for valproate, January 2024: A. Valproate must not be started in new patients (male or female) younger than 55 years, unless two specialists independently consider and document that there is no other effective or tolerated treatment, or there are compelling reasons that the reproductive risks do not apply.
+Drug Sodium valproate and valproic acid (semi-sodium valproate) In this document, 'valproate' will be used to describe both drugs.
+Amber three months Indication A. Valproate must not be started in new patients (male or female) younger than 55 years, unless two specialists independently consider and document that there is no other effective or tolerated treatment, or there are compelling reasons that the reproductive risks do not apply.
 B. At their next annual specialist review, women of childbearing potential and girls should be reviewed using a revised valproate Risk Acknowledgement Form, which will include the need for a second specialist signature if the patient is to continue with valproate and subsequent annual reviews with one specialist unless the patient's situation changes.
-Risk Acknowledgement Forms: Annual Risk Acknowledgement Form: For female patients starting valproate and at annual review (where clinically appropriate - see section on woman not at risk of pregnancy on p10).
+Risk Acknowledgement Forms: Annual Risk Acknowledgement Form: For female patients starting valproate and at annual review.
 Risk Acknowledgement Form for male patients starting valproate Do not stop prescribing unless recommended by the specialist team.
 These measures are required for people under the age of 55 because this is the age group most likely to be affected by the reproductive risks of valproate.
 These risks should also be considered for men and women over the age of 55 years planning to have children.
 Valproate is highly teratogenic (known risk of birth defects and neurodevelopmental disorders following use of valproate in pregnancy) and should only be prescribed for women and girls of childbearing potential in exceptional circumstances.
 If valproate is used in women of childbearing potential then the conditions of the Pregnancy Prevention Programme (PPP) need to be followed.
 Childbearing potential is used to describe a female child or any woman who is capable of becoming pregnant even if the patient's circumstances mean this is unlikely.
-For comprehensive information on whether PPP applies to an individual patient, also see section 5.